Weshkw/Grasten-Shool/README.md

 # Grasten-Shool
-A website intended for both administrative and student purposes within a school context
+A webapp intended for both administrative and student purposes within a school context

 1. Educational Resources: The web app provides students with access to a range of educational materials.